War of the Camisards: End of the war

 On May 16, Cavalier met with marshal Claude Louis Hector de Villars in Nîmes.
 Cavalier promised a surrender on the grounds that he and his men would be given amnesty and the right to leave the country.
 He also demanded that Camasard prisoners be released.
 On May 27 the king accepted the offer and a truce was declared.
 Cavalier would leave France with 100 of his men on June 23.
 The edict of Fountainebleu was not revoked, and Protestants remained a persecuted minority.

 Cavalier's capitulation was received poorly by other Camisards, especially Pierre Laporte, who opted to continue fighting.

-In late June, the Dutch and English led a botched naval expedition into the Gulf of Lion.
+In late June, English and Dutch warships led a botched naval expedition into the Gulf of Lion.
 The operation failed due to poor weather and storms.

 Now with Cavalier's men having joined him, Laporte now commanded 1,200 men.
 Betrayed, Laporte died in his house on August 13, 1704, in Castelnau-Valence.
 From September to October, Castanet, Jouany, Couderc, Rose and Mazel surrendered one by one.
 They were given permission to leave France and took refuge in Switzerland.

 In December 1704, the last Camisards had been defeated by Villars, marking the end of the uprising.
-Villars left the Cévennes and handed over control to Jacques Fitz-James de Berwick.
+Villars left the Cévennes and handed over control to James FitzJames, 1st Duke of Berwick.
 Sporadic bouts of instability continued until 1710.

 Post-war unrest

 Even though the war had ceased, Ravanel and Claris refused to submit.
 They were joined in by Mazel who helped organize pro-Huguenot movements.
 Mazel was finally arrested in 1705.
 Many Camisard leaders who had fled abroad, including Catinat, Castanet and Élie Marion returned to France where they continued the uprising.
 They were rapidly hunted down and executed soon after.
 Castanet was captured in Montpellier in March 1705, where he was brutally beaten.

 In April 1705, a Protestant from Genève named Vilas teamed up with Catinat and Ravanel, helping form the "league of the children of God."
-The League planned to kidnap the duke of Berwick and Nicolas de Lamoignon de Basville, and capture Sète where they would let English troops land.
+The League planned to kidnap the Duke of Berwick and Nicolas de Lamoignon and capture Sète where they would allow troops of the Grand Alliance land.
 From there they would repeat a new revolt in the Cévennes.

 The plot was foiled and the French authorities arrested one hundred people.
 Thirty people were sentenced to death.
 Vilas was beaten to death by executioners, while Castanet and Ravanel were burned alive.
 Salomon Couderc perished on the stake a month later.